Have you been considering using a popup builder for your landing page?

 The thing is, pop-ups can be really effective, especially when you use them well and implement the best practices.

-This article will discuss the five types of pop-ups you can use on your site, outlining the pros and cons of each.
-I’ll make sure you’re fully informed so you can make your decision with all the information you need when it comes to the choice of the appropriate pop up for your website.
+This article will discuss 20 types of pop-ups you can use on your site, outlining the pros and cons of each.
+I’ll make sure you’re fully informed so you can make your decision with all the information you need when it comes to the choice of the appropriate pop-up for your website.

 Let’s get rolling!